 - Listing date: 11 February 2008

 The IPO that was to be the launch of Anil Ambani, turned out to be a disaster for him and investors alike.
-Although the company had no operational power plant at the time of the offer, it did not deter investors and a 100% premium in grey market further threw caution out of the window.
-The IPO, India’s largest ever at the time, was fully subscribed within minutes and eventually garnered 73 times the bids, making it the largest IPO ever in terms of subscription amount.
+Although the company had no operational power plant at the time of the offer, it did not deter investors and a 100% premium in the grey market further threw caution out of the window.
+India’s biggest IPO at the time was fully subscribed within minutes and eventually garnered 73 times bids.

 - Issue dates: 11 – 13 October 2017

 - Price: INR 855 – 912 per share (discount of INR 45 per share for retail investors)

 - Listing price on NSE: INR 850 per share (down 1.96% from IPO price for retail investors)

 - Closing price on NSE: INR 874.3 per share (up 0.84% from IPO price for retail investors)

 India’s sole reinsurance player, GIC, made its debut on the IPO street, offering the government’s maiden share.
 The IPO raised a significant INR 11,256.83 crore by selling 124,700,000 shares.
 Priced in the range of INR 855 to INR 912 per share, retail investors were granted a discount of INR 45 per share.

 As High Networth Individuals (HNIs) and retail investors stayed away, it is not widely remembered even after featuring among the biggest IPOs in India.
 Apart from the IPO’s big size, poor listings of ICICI Lombard and SBI Life Insurance played spoilsport for GIC as it had a subdued listing.
 Thanks to the discount, retail investors were saved and the stock closed the listing day with marginal gains.